arborrow/moodle-courseformat_grid/readme.txt

 ﻿GRID COURSE FORMAT
 ============================
-Package tested in: moodle 2.1+
+Package tested in: moodle 2.3.1+

+DEVELOPMENT VERSION - NOT FOR PRODUCTION SITES.

 QUICK INSTALL
 ==============